Adaptive Online Learning: Adaptive Rates and Achievability: General Setup

 \section{Adaptive Rates and Achievability: General Setup}

 The first step in building a general theory for adaptive online learning is to identify what adaptive regret bounds are possible to achieve.
-Recall that an adaptive regret bound of $\B_n: \F \times \X^n \times \Y^n \to \reals$ is said to be achievable if there exists an online learning algorithm that produces predictions/decisions such that \eqref{eq:adaptive_bound} holds.
+Recall that an adaptive regret bound of $\B_n: \F \times \X^n \times \Y^n \to \reals$ is said to be achievable if there exists an online learning algorithm such that, \eqref{eq:adaptive_bound} holds.

 In the rest of this work, we use the notation $\multiminimax{\ldots}_{t=1}^n$ to denote the interleaved application of the operators inside the brackets, repeated over $t = 1,\ldots,n$ rounds (see \cite{StatNotes2012}).
-Achievability of an adaptive rate can be formalized by the following minimax quantity. \begin{definition} Given an adaptive rate $\B_{n}$ we define the offset minimax value:
+Achievability of an adaptive rate can be formalized by the following minimax quantity. \begin{definition} Given an adaptive rate $\B_{n}$ we define the offset minimax value: {

-\end{definition} $\A_{n}(\F,\B_n)$ quantifies how $\sum_{t=1}^{n}\ls(\hat{y}_t, y_t) -\inf_{f\in{}\F}\left\{\sum_{t=1}^{n}\ls(f(x_t), y_t) + \B_n(f; \xr[n], \yr[n])\right\}$ behaves when the optimal learning algorithm that minimizes this difference is used against Nature trying to maximize it.
+} \end{definition} $\A_{n}(\F,\B_n)$ quantifies how $\sum_{t=1}^{n}\ls(\hat{y}_t, y_t) -\inf_{f\in{}\F}\left\{\sum_{t=1}^{n}\ls(f(x_t), y_t) + \B_n(f; \xr[n], \yr[n])\right\}$ behaves when the optimal learning algorithm that minimizes this difference is used against Nature trying to maximize it.
 Directly from this definition,

 If $\B_n$ is a uniform rate, i.e., $\B_n(f; x_{1:n},y_{1:n}) = \B_n$, achievability reduces to the minimax analysis explored in \cite{RST10}.
 The uniform rate $\B_n$ is achievable if and only if $\B_n \geq\V_{n}(\F)$, where $\V_{n}(\F)$ is the minimax value of the online learning game.